Manny P. here…

 I’ll be on hand at both FREE screenings to talk about the movie, and the actors in my paperback.
 I’ll also be signing my new book as part of the festivities at the Warner Grand, and at William’s Book Store, 443 W. 6th St, San Pedro, at a time (to be determined) during the Festival.

-The LA Harbor International Film Festival is a four-day event from April 29th-May 2nd, and will include appearances by Golden Globe winner Nancy Kwan and James Shigeta at the evening Hollywood Nostalgia Tribute & Gala on May 1st, which will include the red carpet-style gala, and an airing of the five-time Oscar-nominated musical Flower Drum Song.
+The LA Harbor International Film Festival is a four-day event from April 29th-May 2nd, and will include appearances by Golden Globe winner Nancy Kwan and James Shigeta at the evening Hollywood Nostalgia Tribute & Gala on May 1st, which will include the red carpet-style gala, and an airing of the Oscar-nominated musical Flower Drum Song.

 Also appearing at the Festival will be Producer Marsha Hunt, with a rare airing of her television production of A Call From The Stars.
 This special documentary features Paul Newman, David Niven, Bing Crosby, Steve Allen, Joanne Woodward, Jean Simmons, and Spring Byington.
 The special aired in 1960 on KCOP in observance of United Nations World Refugee Day.
 Ms. Hunt will also be there to autograph her book: The Way We Wore: Styles of the 1930’s and ’40’s, And Our World Since Then (after the program).
 A former actress, Hunt was up for the role of Melanie in Gone With The Wind.
 The part eventually went to Olivia de Havilland.